Einstein gravity as a gauge theory for the conformal group: Tractor functionals

-where the Hodge star is defined with respect to the conformal metric defined by the tractor connection, is invariant under $P$-gauge transformation since the Hodge star is.
+is invariant under $P$-gauge transformation because the hodge duality is --- here the hodge dual is taken with respect to the conformal metric defined by the tractor connection.
 Critical points of this functional are generically difficult to interpret.
-However, as was shown in \cite{merkulov_supertwistor_1985}, if one restricts the variational principle to connection which are \emph{normal}, then critical points correspond to Bach-free conformal metrics, which are the field equations of conformal gravity.
+However, as was shown in \cite{merkulov_supertwistor_1985}, if one restricts the variational principle to connection which are \emph{normal} then critical points correspond to Bach-free conformal metrics, which are the field equations of conformal gravity.

 Finally, one can also consider